MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Microsoft Edge migrates the updates experience into Browser Essentials.** Getting alerts on available Edge Updates will come from Browser Essentials instead of the Settings page for better visibility and experience. **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.

-- **New typosquatting checker policies.** The built-in typosquatting checker warns users if it appears there is a mistyped popular domain name which could land users on a malicious webpage.
-Administrators can control the availability and configure website typo protection by using the [PreventTyposquattingPromptOverride](/deployedge/microsoft-edge-policies#preventtyposquattingpromptoverride) and [TyposquattingAllowListDomains](/deployedge/microsoft-edge-policies#typosquattingallowlistdomains) policies.
+- **New Website Typo Protection policies.** The built-in Website Typo Protection warns users if it appears there is a mistyped popular domain name which could land users on a malicious webpage.
+Administrators can control the availability and configure Website Typo Protection by using the [PreventTyposquattingPromptOverride](/deployedge/microsoft-edge-policies#preventtyposquattingpromptoverride) and [TyposquattingAllowListDomains](/deployedge/microsoft-edge-policies#typosquattingallowlistdomains) policies.

 ### Policy updates